-One eye-the perturbed eye-was fit with a contact lens that blurred the stimulus (see Methods).
+One eye-the perturbed eye-was fit with a contact lens that blurred the stimulus (see "Methods").
 The other eye was fit with a contact lens that sharply focused the stimulus.
 As expected, we found that contact lenses of different powers cause a reverse Pulfrich effect.
 When the left eye is blurred, a target stimulus oscillating in the frontal plane with no onscreen delay is incorrectly perceived as undergoing 'front right' motion in depth.
 The reverse Pulfrich effect occurs because the image in the blurrier eye is processed more quickly than the image in the sharper eye (Fig. 4B).
 To null this effect, the left eye must be delayed onscreen by an amount equal in magnitude but opposite in sign to the advance in neural processing speed.

 Data from the first human observer is shown in Fig. 4C.
-When the left eye was at its blurriest and the right eye was sharp (i.e. ΔF =-1.5D), the left-eye stimulus had to be delayed onscreen by 2.8ms from baseline.
-When the left eye was sharp and the right eye was at its blurriest (i.e. ΔF =1.5D), the left-eye stimulus had to be advanced onscreen by 3.1ms from baseline.
-A similar pattern of results was found for all four human observers.
-Across observers, the blurrier eye was processed 1.9ms faster on average (SD=1.0ms).
+When the left eye was at its blurriest and the right eye was sharp (i.e. $\Delta F = -1.5D$), the left-eye stimulus had to be delayed onscreen by 2.8 ms from baseline.
+When the left eye was sharp and the right eye was at its blurriest (i.e. $\Delta F = 1.5D$), the left-eye stimulus had to be advanced onscreen by 3.1 ms from baseline.
+A similar pattern of results was found for all four human observers (Supplementary Fig. S1).
+Across observers, the blurrier eye was processed 1.9 ms faster on average (SD = 1.0 ms).

-These mismatches in processing speed imply that monovision corrections, which are most often delivered by contact lenses, can cause substantial misperceptions of motion (Burge et al., 2019).
-It may be advisable for optometrists and ophthalmologists to make their patients aware of these motion illusions when prescribing monovision, just as it is commonplace to motion the associated decrease in stereoacuity (Erickson & Schor, 1990; McGill & Erickson, 1988; Westheimer & McKee, 1980).
+These mismatches in processing speed imply that monovision corrections, which are most often delivered by contact lenses, can cause substantial misperceptions of motion5.
+Optometrists and ophthalmologists should consider making their patients aware of these motion illusions when prescribing monovision, just as it is commonplace to mention the decreases in stereoacuity that are associated with monovision^{28-30}.